tjkwilliams/AgendaBuddy/README.md

-Android portion of Agenda Buddy
+Android portion of Agenda Buddy\n
 Some of the web files: https://github.com/pricejoshua/AgendaBuddyWeb